Ask all the right questions of yourself and the dealer or manufacturer before you buy your next caravan.

 Regardless of how much a caravan costs, knowing if it can be sold in the second-hand market is essential.
 Of course, keeping a van in awesome condition will provide a greater chance of getting good bucks back!

-Does the company you are buying the van from offer a trade in service?
+Does the manufacturer or dealer you’re buying the van through offer a trade in service?
 A trade in price is never the best price, however it sometimes still pays to trade in with fewer bucks and less hassle than selling privately.

-All caravan manufacturers have to ensure their products meet Australian standards.
-The Australian caravan industry is doing lots of great work to stamp out shonky manufacturers who don’t comply.
-Make sure your manufacturer does.
+All caravan manufacturers have to ensure their products meet Australian standards, particularly when it comes to being towed.
+The Australian Caravan Industry is doing lots of great work to stamp out shonky manufacturers who don’t comply.
+Check out online to make sure your manufacturer does.

 Many people have bought a van only to find out that their vehicle can’t legally tow it.
-The suggestion is to keep legally within the towing capability of your vehicle.
-If not, get a new vehicle or a different van!
+The suggestion is to keep legally within the towing capability of your vehicle and if you’re not sure speak to both the caravan and vehicle manufacturer to make sure.
+If it doesn’t, you’re going to need a new vehicle or look at a different van!

 Buying a van with no caravanning experience is hard if you don’t know what your touring needs are.
 It’s best to work that out by touring with a rental before you spend big bucks and suffer big heartache.